pcapel/react-network-tools/README.md

 As well as wrapping children and attaching an event handler to them.
 I've found that both cases have their uses, but the second is probably more likely.

-Additionally, the convenience method `withContext` is provided out of `src/utils` to wrap the component in a context provider.
+Additionally, the convenience methods `withEndpointContext` and `withSocketContext` are provided to wrap the component in the application context that provides the value.
 I wrap the components in their own module and export the wrapped component to isolate the logic, but you do you.
+The only argument required is the context component.
+So technically, you never _need_ to import `Ajax` or `Socket`.
+You basically redefine them in your application code base.
+Your call.

 ---